 At St. Matthew’s, we want to do our part.
 M25:40 Sponsorship Initiative will raise funds to bring a refugee family into our community in Etobicoke.

 For more information Contact Sandra Watt, Marguerite Locke or Shantelle Hampton through the church office.
-REFUGEE SPONSORSHIP Online giving To financially support the sponsorship initiative, click on the ONLINE GIVING button above.
-You will be taken to St. Matthew's private PayPal donation page for this initiative.
+REFUGEE SPONSORSHIP Online giving To financially support the sponsorship initiative, click on the button below.

 Charity # 131207318RR0001